 The University further reserves the right to require a student to withdraw at any time under appropriate procedures.
 There will be no refund of tuition, fees, charges, or any other payments made to the University in the event the operation of the University is suspended at any time as a result of an act of God, strike, riot, disruption, or for any reasons beyond the control of the University.

-Tuskegee University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS), 1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone: 404-679-4501, to award doctoral, masters and bachelors degrees.
+Tuskegee University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), 1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone: 404-679-4501, to award doctoral, masters and bachelors degrees.

 TUSKEGEE UNIVERSITY’S PROCEDURE TO INSPECT EDUCATION RECORDS